pritchardjeff/Kickstarter-analysis/README.md

 The fields should be populated as followed:

--Lookup_value = Goal Amount
+- Lookup_value = Goal Amount

--Table Array = Reference table added above
+- Table Array = Reference table added above

--Col_Index = 2
+- Col_Index = 2

--Range Lookup = 1
+- Range Lookup = 1

 Note - Range lookup with 1 sets the formula up to use an approximate match instead of an exact match, which returns a value that is less than the value you are interested in.